 Now that your toilet is seated, you have to make sure you bolt it to the floor.

-It may not seem like much, but those bolts actually prevents your toilet from rocking back and forth, which is pretty important to avoid. 🙂
+It may not seem like much, but those bolts actually prevent your toilet from rocking back and forth, which is pretty important to avoid. 🙂

 Every toilet comes with a plastic washer/ring similar to this.

-Place the plastic ring over the bolt, ling up the shape.
+Place the plastic ring over the bolt, line up the shape.